-- rescue after high-dose methotrexate therapy in patients with osteosarcoma.
+- rescue after high-dose methotrexate therapy in adult and pediatric patients with osteosarcoma.

-- diminishing the toxicity associated with overdosage of folic acid antagonists or impaired methotrexate elimination.
+- diminishing the toxicity associated with overdosage of folic acid antagonists or impaired methotrexate elimination adult and pediatric patients.

-- the treatment of patients with metastatic colorectal cancer in combination with fluorouracil.
+- the treatment of adults with metastatic colorectal cancer in combination with fluorouracil.
+Limitations Of Use

-KHAPZORY is not indicated for the treatment of pernicious anemia and megaloblastic anemia secondary to lack of vitamin B12 because of the risk of progression of neurologic manifestations despite hematologic remission.
+KHAPZORY is not indicated for pernicious anemia and megaloblastic anemia secondary to lack the of vitamin B12 because of the risk of progression of neurologic manifestations despite hematologic remission.

 DOSAGE AND ADMINISTRATION

 KHAPZORY is indicated for intravenous administration only.
 Do not administer intrathecally.